Locally Recoverable Codes with availability from a family of fibered surfaces: Codes C(B,L) with r=3 : a reinterpretation with genus 1 fibrations

 In this section, we expand on \cref{rem:geometric:intuition} and rephrase the construction proposed in \cref{def:code} for $r=3$ in a more geometric perspective.
 This explains in which sense our construction can be viewed as a generalization of the results on LRCs from elliptic surfaces contained in \cite[Section VI]{SVAV21}.

-Let $m$ be an integer satisfying \cref{eq:m:condition} with $r=3$, for some $q$, and let $\mathcal{E}_3$ over $\Fqm$ be as in \ref{eq:Erdef}.
+Let $m$ be an integer satisfying \cref{eq:m:condition} with $r=3$, for some $q$, and let $\mathcal{E}_3$ over $\Fqm$ be as in \cref{eq:Erdef}.
+Assume moreover that $q$ is not an even power of a prime $p\equiv 3 \mod 4$.
 Observe that $\mathcal{E}_3$ admits two genus 1 fibrations, given by the projections $\Pi_t$ and $\Pi_x$ to the $t$-line and to the $x$-line, respectively.
 With a slight abuse, we refer here to the notations introduced in \cref{rem:geometric:intuition}.
 The curve $\mathcal{M}:=\mathcal{M}_3$ is a multisection of degree $r+1=4$ for both fibrations.
 Hence, in the light of \cite[Section VI]{SVAV21}, constructing a code on the points of $\mathcal{M}$ whose space of functions is simultaneously a subspace of the Riemann-Roch spaces of $4O_t$ and of $4O_x$, where $O_t$ (resp. $O_x$) is the zero section of the projection to the $t$-line (resp. the projection to the $x$-line), naturally yields a locally recoverable code with availability $2$.
 Observe that \cref{def:code} provides indeed an example of such construction.
 In what follows, we present a different take on the construction of \cref{sec:code:construction}, where we obtain the same codes as in \cref{def:code} but are able to devise a recovery strategy different than the one discussed in \cref{lemma:genconstruction:recovery}.

 We start by recalling \cref{def:code} for the case $r=3$.